 That’s why the negotiation process is so important after you’ve been hurt in a personal injury accident.

-A qualified personal injury lawyer should be willing and able to litigate a case in court if necessary - because sometimes negotiations do break down - but they should also be able to press other parties to get resolution swiftly.
+A qualified personal injury lawyer should be willing and able to litigate a case in court if necessary, because sometimes negotiations do break down.

 But in general, injured persons often receive higher compensation in less time in pre-trial settlements than is typical for cases that go to trial.
 This is especially true when considering that the injured party does not always win at trial – going to court carries the risk of losing the case and receiving no compensation at all.